 Week 1–2: Audit and identify

-Search each target keyword and compare your page against the current
+- Search each target keyword and compare your page against the current top 3 results

-Add original experience signals (screenshots, real examples, case
+- Add original experience signals (screenshots, real examples, case studies)

 - Add or improve the FAQ section with Question schema markup